sshahine/JFoenix/README.md

     run-demo.bat

 **NOTE** : You need to update the build.bat to point to Java 1.8 and Apache Ant directories.

+### Linux
+JFoenix can also be build on Linux.
+Similar to on Windows, build.sh was created to do this.
+Using the command line, enter the JFoenix/make directory and run the shell script build.sh by typing:

+    ./build.sh

+To run the main demo, go to the JFoenix/make directory and run the shell script run-demo.sh:

+    ./run-demo.sh

+**NOTE** : Java and ant need to be installed and configured.

 ## Gradle
 To build JFoenix, execute the following command: